Psychographic Segmentation - Meaning, Importance, Parameters & Example

+Psychographic segmentation is very important in marketing and is used extensively by marketers.
 Companies make products in order to fulfil the needs and wants of a customer.
-There is a constant requirement for a customer for buying new products or services, and these wants keep on evolving and changing with age, income etc. This is directly related to the human psychology or psychographics of a csutomer.
+There is a constant requirement for a customer for buying new products or services, and these wants keep on evolving and changing with age, income etc. This is directly related to the human psychology or psychographics of a customer.
 Thus, if a company is able to understand the customer’s psychology, there can target them better with the products and services.
 In these cases, psychographic segmentation is extremely critical for a company.

 Understanding the psychology is critical for a business to prosper.
 Hence, one of ways of reaching out to a homogenous group of customers with similar psyche can be done by considering the following variables:

-2. Lifestyle- The kind of life a person wants to live or is currently living helps in understanding their lifestyle.
-Lifestyle segmentation helps in understanding people with similar choices, likes, dislikes etc
+The kind of life a person wants to live or is currently living helps in understanding their lifestyle.
+Lifestyle segmentation helps in understanding people with similar choices, likes, dislikes etc.

 This all these parameters help in breaking down the market by psychographic segmentation